jetlagguy/jetlagguy.github.io/content/en/olympics/2021-07-21-game-of-zones/index.md

 And as always, ~~happy travels~~ stay at home!

-This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/game-zones-dr-stephen-jasper) by Dr. Stephen Jasper, *Director of The Jet Lag Guy*.
+</aside>This article was [originally published on LinkedIn](https://www.linkedin.com/pulse/game-zones-dr-stephen-jasper) by Dr. Stephen Jasper, *Director of The Jet Lag Guy*.</aside>